Bills introduced in 2018 Session:

 House Bill 340 — is an update to Georgia’s law regarding the taxation of vehicles (TAVT).
 It includes an exemption for churches and other non-profits from TAVT if the vehicle was donated to the church.
 Historically, churches have been exempt from vehicle ad valorem taxes, but when the TAVT law was implemented a few years ago churches were not exempted.
 Status: the version of this bill which passed the House and Senate did not include the correction for churches.
+However, a new bill is scheduled to be introduced which does include the correction for churches.

 House Bill 118 — would expand gambling in Georgia as well.
 It legalizes Daily Fantasy Sports leagues.
 Click here for an excellent synopsis of this legislation.
 Status: passed the House and on 3/20/17 passed out of Senate Committee, and never received a vote in the full Senate, but likely will be taken up again in 2018.

 Senate Bill 233 — adds the same provisions of the 1993 federal Religious Freedom Restoration Act to Georgia.
 Status: an effort was made to attach the language of this bill to another bill during one of the final days of the session.
 However, it failed to receive a vote.
+Status: in the Senate Rules Committee.

 House Bill 217 — raises the cap on the Tuition Tax Credit program from $58 million to $100 million.
 Status: passed the House on 2/28 and was voted down in the Senate on March 30.